Revision 08-1; Effective January 1, 2008

 TP 45

 TIERS calculates an end date that is 12 months from the child's birth date.
-A newborn is continuously eligible for TP 45 through the month of the child's first birthday, as long as the child lives in Texas.
+A newborn is continuously eligible for TP 45 through the month of the child's first birthday, if the child lives in Texas.